ORLANDO, Fla. — UCF (24-11, 11-7) guard A.J. Davis dreamed about playing at Madison Square Garden his whole life.

 “The biggest thing I told him going into the tournament was to cut loose,” said Walker of Hill.
 “He played like a senior today.
 He played like he didn’t want to go home and wanted to go to New York.”

-With 3:14 remaining in regulation, three made Hill free throws dulled the once mighty edge to six.
+With 3:14 remaining in regulation, Hill made three free throws and dulled the once mighty edge to six.
 But, UCF never allowed their Big Ten opponent to come any closer.

 “It was great.
 I didn’t expect them to do the same thing they did during Cincinnati,” Fall said.
 “As soon as the game was over, everybody was on the court and everybody was jumping around happy.
 It just makes us feel good to see all those people supporting us.”

-For the first time this season, Illinois’ superstar Malcolm Hill, despite scoring over 25 points, was unable to will his team to victory.
-The Fairview Heights, Illinois, native finished with 1.846 points during his four years in Champaign.
+For the first time this season, Hill, despite scoring over 25 points, was unable to will his team to victory.
+The Fairview Heights, Ill., native finished with 1,846 points during his four years in Champaign-Urbana.

-No other Fighting Illini recorded double-figures points on the night.
-Jalen Coleman-Lands had 9 points on 3 three-pointers.
+No other Fighting Illini scored in double-figures on the night.
+Coleman-Lands had nine points on three three-pointers.